 And just to be wise, especially if you have certain conditions that would require you to consume medical marijuana, get a medical marijuana card.

-Now, if you already have medical marijuana card, maybe you can share to use your experience in acquiring one in the comment section.
+Now, if you already have a medical marijuana card, maybe you can share to use your experience in acquiring one.